binalyze/air-mcp/README.md

 - **Delete Auto Asset Tag** - Delete a specific auto asset tag rule by its ID.
 - **Start Auto Tagging** - Initiate the auto tagging process for assets that match specific filter criteria.
 - **E-Discovery Patterns** - List available e-discovery patterns for detecting different file types.
-- **Policy Management** - Create, view, update, and prioritize policies.
+- **Policy Management** - List, create, update, and delete policies in your organization.
 - **Policy Match Statistics** - See which policies apply to your assets based on various criteria.